Find Affordable College Courses

 100% Women

 Dominican College of Blauvelt comes in at #8 on our list of the most popular colleges offering master's degrees in education/teaching of individuals with vision impairments.
-The average in-state tuition for full-time undergraduates is $30,600 per year, while in-state graduate students, on average, pay $16,416 per year.
-The education/teaching of individuals with vision impairments program at Dominican College of Blauvelt awarded 2 master's degrees during the 2020-2021 school year.
+The average in-state tuition for full-time undergraduates is $32,160 per year, while in-state graduate students, on average, pay $23,826 per year.
+During the most recent year for which we have data, 2 people received their master's degree in education/teaching of individuals with vision impairments from Dominican College.

 Below are some popular majors that are similar to education/teaching of individuals with vision impairments that offer master’s degrees.